Last updated on May 12th, 2022

 Please continue reading to find out more.
 Once you’re finished, feel free to contact us with any questions.

-Are You Eligible To Make An Asbestos Claim?
+- Am I Eligible To Make An Asbestos Claim?

 If in the last 3-years, you have been diagnosed with an asbestos-related disease, you could be entitled to claim compensation.
 To make a claim, you’ll need to show that:

 - You have been exposed to asbestos in the workplace or elsewhere; and

 - Your employer/property owner was aware of the risks but failed to mitigate for them; and

 - Your illness has been caused as a direct result of asbestos exposure.